 - Children’s area for dancing, story-telling and other elk-themed activities.

-There are also the Mountain Men Rendezvous where the mountain men from around the country gather to sell their wares and demonstrate their skills.
-On stage live entertainment from some mainstream Colorado bands that offer real country, rock and bluegrass music is also present to light up the park on both days.
+There is also the Mountain Men Rendezvous where mountaineers from across the United States gather to sell their crafts and show off their abilities.
+On stage live entertainment from some mainstream Colorado bands that offer country, rock, and bluegrass music is also present to light up the park on both days.